 Is my child a candidate for MiSight® lenses?

-Children who are nearsighted (myopic) and between the ages of 8–12 at the start of treatment are excellent candidates for MiSight.
-They should be responsible enough to handle daily disposable contact lenses, with guidance from a parent.
+Children who are nearsighted and between ages 8–12 at the start of treatment are typically excellent candidates for MiSight®.
+They should be responsible enough to handle daily disposable contact lenses with parental support.

 When should we start myopia control?

 The earlier, the better.
-Myopia often progresses most quickly in childhood and teenage years, so beginning treatment as soon as nearsightedness is detected can make a big difference in long-term eye health.
+Myopia often progresses fastest during childhood and the teenage years.
+Starting treatment as soon as nearsightedness is detected can significantly improve long-term eye health outcomes.

 Yes.
-MiSight lenses are daily disposables, meaning your child starts with a fresh pair each day.
+MiSight® lenses are daily disposables, so your child uses a fresh pair each day.
 This makes them one of the safest and healthiest contact lens options available.
 They are also the only FDA-approved soft contact lens proven to slow myopia progression.

 What if my child isn’t ready for contacts?